ursusdm/URSUS_UHI/README.md

 - **Open R proyect** file

 - **Download dependencies and libraries using renv:**  renv::init().
-Perhaps update raster library will be neccesary!
-In any case, you will be to install manually the library which app need (app.R start file)
+In any cases update raster, Rcpp, ad sp library will be neccesary!
+If app ot worok, you can try to install manually the library apps from (app.R start file)

 - **update.packages** for update R packages